-WABA's adult bicyclist education opportunities are available for a wide range
+WABA's adult bicyclist education opportunities are available for a wide range twitter

-Social Networking
+Social Media

-A Facebook group and Twitter account were engaged for Bike to Work Day.
+Facebook and Twitter were engaged for Bike to Work Day.
 The Facebook page garnered 1,526 likes.
 Twitter had a more active involvement in the week immediately preceding the event resulting in a following of just over 1,000 riders.
 Most of the tweets on the day of the event were enthusiastic and supportive and seemed to reflect a very successful event.